-- 1. In addition to adjusting the size of your rectangular terrain perimeter, you can also use the Change Line/Arc and Break Line edit tools to modify its shape. - 2.
 To place a break on the right segment of the Terrain Perimeter, creating a new corner edit handle at that location, and two separate edges on either side of that handle, use the Break Line edit tool.

-3. You can then use the edit handle to adjust the size and shape of the Terrain Perimeter.
-For more information, see "Editing Closed-Polyline Based Objects" on page 184 of the Reference Manual.
+You can then use the new edit handles to adjust the size and shape of the Terrain Perimeter.
+For more information, see "Editing Closed-Polyline Based Objects" on page 198 of the Reference Manual.

-4. Select the bottom edge of the Terrain Perimeter, and click on the Change Line/Arc edit button, and notice that this segment changes in to an Arc, which can then be modified using its edit handles.
-For more information on modifying arcs, see "Editing Arc Based Objects" on page 174 of the Reference Manual.
+- 3. Select the bottom edge of the Terrain Perimeter, and click the Change Line/Arc edit button, and notice that this segment changes in to an Arc, which can then be modified using its edit handles.
+For more information on modifying arcs, see "Editing Arc Based Objects" on page 188 of the Reference Manual. - 4.
+Changes to the shape of the Terrain Perimeter can be seen in 3D views as well as in floor plan view.